Sonobeat Milestones II: The '70s +

 White Light mix-down sessionJanuary 10, 1976

-Producer Bill Josey Sr. mixes down the instrumental backing tracks for prog rock trio White Light's original songs, recorded at Sonobeat's Blue Hole Sounds studio on the outskirts of Liberty Hill, Texas.
-The band's layered multitrack recordings are complex, if not somewhat esoteric.
+Producer Bill Josey Sr. mixes down the instrumental backing tracks for progressive rock trio White Light's original songs, recorded at Sonobeat's Blue Hole Sounds studio on the outskirts of Liberty Hill, Texas.
+The band's layered multitrack recordings are complex and experimental, if not somewhat esoteric.

 Larry Boyd and Group sessionFebruary 14, 1976